 Brad Jones, United States

-Brad Jones joined George Washington University in May 2015 as Assistant Professor in the Department of Microbiology, Immunology and Tropical Medicine.
+Brad Jones joined George Washington University in May 2015 as Assistant Professor in the Department of Microbiology, Immunology and Tropical Medicine and Weill Cornell Medicine as of July 2018.
 He received his PhD in immunology from the University of Toronto, where he studied the cellular immune response to HIV infection, and continued this work as a postdoctoral fellow at the Ragon Institute of the Massachusetts General Hospital, Massachusetts Institute of Technology and Harvard.

 His current research is focused on understanding how to maximally harness the “cytotoxic T-cell” arm of the immune system to contribute to the elimination of the HIV reservoirs that persist in individuals on long-term therapy, and thus to inform efforts to cure infection.
 This work is conducted primarily in the context of the NIH-funded Martin Delaney “BELIEVE” collaboratory, for which Brad serves as an Executive Committee member.